Open-EO/openeo.org/documentation/1.0/python/index.md

 print("Authenticate with Basic authentication") connection.authenticate_basic("username", "password")
 ```
-After successfully calling the `authenticate_basic` method, you are logged into the back-end with your account.
+After successfully calling the [authenticate_basic](https://open-eo.github.io/openeo-python-client/api.html#openeo.rest.connection.Connection.authenticate_basic) method, you are logged into the back-end with your account.
 This means, that every call that comes after that via the connection variable is executed by your user account.

 ## Creating a Datacube

 Now that we know how to discover the back-end and how to authenticate, lets continue by creating a new batch job to process some data.
-First you need to initialize a datacube by selecting a collection from the back-end via calling `load_collection`:
+First you need to initialize a datacube by selecting a collection from the back-end via calling [load_collection](https://open-eo.github.io/openeo-python-client/api.html#openeo.rest.datacube.DataCube.load_collection):

 ```python
 datacube = connection.load_collection(